patkub/hackstackapi/README.md

 http://127.0.0.1:3000/rentalItem/movie/673
 ```

-Get a list of games from igdb.
-Id is unimplemented, this just gets a list of all games from igdb.
+Get a list of games from igdb. id is unimplemented, this just gets a list of all games from igdb.

 ```
 http://127.0.0.1:3000/rentalItem/game/1